MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 *For example, suppose a malicious actor wants to skew the price of a Bitcoin collateral in the Mavryk Finance system so that he can borrow an excessive amount of USDT.
 He purchases MVK, stakes it to set up a malicious Satellite that feeds false pricing data into the system.
 The system will then detect this attempt – thanks to the distribution of Satellites – and the Satellite network may remove a malicious Satellite with a super majority Satellite vote, banning the address from further Satellite operations.*

+**Note:** Mavryk Finance's oracles are designed so 3rd party decentralized applications may operate their own Satellite oracle, utilize the data feeds, request new data sets, and bring additional data on-chain beyond price information.
+This interoperability and composability will solidify Mavryk Finance as a pillar of decentralized finance.

 ## MVK and sMVK (Doorman Module)

 ### What is MVK and how does it differ from sMVK?